 According to the Oklahoman, there are currently 55 state prisoners serving life sentences for non-violent drug offenses, many for simple possession, thanks to the state’s controversial three strikes law.
 Twenty four are serving life sentences without parole for drug trafficking.

-Unlike many other prisoners, Foster didn’t go quietly.
-Through the help of local activist and founder of Oklahoma NORML, Norma Sapp, as well as constant support from Ed Rosenthal and his non-profit, Green Aid: The Medical Marijuana Legal Defense and Education Fund, Foster’s story gained both local and national attention and was featured on Dateline, Frontline, 20/20 and Inside Edition, among other nationally syndicated programs.
+Unlike so many other prisoners, Foster didn’t go quietly.
+Through the help of local activist and founding member of Oklahoma NORML, Norma Sapp, as well as constant support from Ed Rosenthal and his non-profit, Green Aid: The Medical Marijuana Legal Defense and Education Fund, Foster’s story gained both local and national attention and was featured on Dateline, Frontline, 20/20 and Inside Edition, among other nationally syndicated programs.

 “I was lucky, Ed sent me money all the time.
 He had fundraisers for me, raised thousands of dollars for me when I was in prison.
 I didn’t do without, Ed made sure of that,” Foster said.